Prof. dr. B. van den Toren

 - The theology of multiculturalism

-- The method of doctrinal criticism
+- The nature and method of intercultural theology

 - Christian Ethics and Theology in an African Context